masterdodo/LaravelHoteli/README.md

 # Hotel Manager
 This project allows you to insert hotels to the database.
-It allows you to edit them or delte them if you are the publisher of that hotel.
+It allows you to edit them or delete them if you are the publisher of that hotel.
 <br><br>
 ### Contents:
 [Login and Register](#login-and-register)<br>